Reading & EARLY READING

 In the Early Years, teachers use actions and songs for each sound to help the children remember the letter shape, name and the sound it makes.
 This is particularly important for kinaesthetic learners (children who learn by ‘doing’).

-Our phonics curriculum takes children through six Phases, with children typically moving through Phases 1-4 during Reception, and then onto Phase 5 and 6 throughout Year 1 and 2.
+We follow the Teach Hub Letters and Sounds programme for phonics.
+Our phonics curriculum takes children through six Phases, with children typically moving through Phases 1-4 during EYFS, and then onto Phase 5 and 6 throughout Year 1 and 2.

 With lots of repetition and weekly development of skills, we find that we are able to really build confidence and challenge children at an appropriate level.